ducluu27/Kickstarter-Analysis/README.md

 - What can you conclude about the Outcomes based on Goals?
 ###Based on the Outcomes based on Goals graph, one can conclude that goals that are less than 4999 will more likely be successful than goals greater than 4999.

--What are some limitations of this dataset?
+- What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?